You’ve heard the term before but what the heck is normalization and how does one actually achieve normalization in a Montessori classroom setting?

-First, a normalized child demonstrates a love of work, concentration, self-discipline, and sociability.
-Normalization, in essence, is an inner peace achieve through focus and concentration.
-Normalization is a beautiful sight to observe.
-You will know it when you see it.
+First, a “normalized” child demonstrates a love of work, concentration, self-discipline, and sociability.
+Montessori normalization, in essence, is an inner peace achieved through focus and concentration.
+Montessori normalization is a beautiful sight to observe.
+You will know when you see it.

 How to Achieve Normalization in a Montessori Classroom

 - Seek out eye contact, especially when you’re expressing your main points. (e.g. a ground rule of the classroom).
 If the child is not paying attention, your statement will be ineffective.

 - Find a good spot to observe the classroom with a “bird’s eye view” with the ability to move freely as children need you to intervene.
 Observe a child more closely if need be.

 - A child may only use material if he knows how to use it.
 In other words, the child is able to choose any material as long as he has had a lesson on that material.

 - When working with/in a group of children, sit with them, and use an economy of words.
 In other words, if a child is beginning to act a bit disruptive, simply place a hand on his back, or make eye contact with him to help him regulate the group with a few words.